Q: How do call centers work?

 A: Inbound call centers typically involve what is known as a shared agent environment, where several representatives handle your account alongside other clients.
 Inbound call centers manage incoming calls from a customer to your business, including customer service inquiries, order taking, complaints and more.

 Every call center is slightly different.
 Some simply capture caller contact information and take a message, while others manage the call from start to finish without transferring it over to you.
 Most inbound calls can be handled by shared agents, although some more advanced functions might require dedicated agents, which are more expensive.

 Q: How do outbound call centers work?

 A: Outbound call centers almost always require expensive dedicated or semidedicated agents, which are focused on only your account, or your account and just two or three other businesses.
-Outbound calling campaigns involve telemarketing and lead generation, as well as market research, such as polls and surveys.
+Outbound calling campaigns involve telemarketing, lead generation and market research, such as polls and surveys.

-Rather than helping its business clients retain customers or converting new ones, outbound call centers typically focus on drumming up new leads or gathering market insights to inform broader business strategies.
-They tend to be campaign driven, rather than continuous like inbound call center services.
-Outbound call center services are commonly associated with larger companies and pricier campaigns
+Outbound call centers typically focus on drumming up new leads or gathering market insights to inform broader business strategies.
+They tend to be campaign-driven, rather than continuous like inbound call center services.
+Outbound call center services are commonly used by larger companies.